 - How to Speak English Fluently like American Speakers in 1 Month – Part 1,2

 - Idioms in English | 6 Idioms topics in daily life

 - English Conversations in Real Life with common Phrases (Meaning & Example)

 - 5 Tips for self-study speaking English Naturally

-3. You waiting for the perfect version of yourself
+3. The third common mistake: You’re waiting for the perfect version of yourself

 You want to speak in front of a crowd, you want to enter a speech contest.
 But wait, you need to wait until your pronunciation is better, you are not confident with it right now.
 And just like that, you wait from day to day, wait until you are really good before taking part in a competition, speaking in front of the crowd.